If an employer pays enhanced maternity pay, must it also enhance pay to employees on shared parental leave?

 It is for employers to decide whether or not to enhance contractual pay to employees on shared parental leave, where they already pay enhanced maternity pay.
 There is no statutory provision requiring them to do so.
 However, when making such a decision, employers should bear in mind the need to avoid any discrimination.

-It is not yet known how tribunals and courts will approach the question of who is the correct comparator in such a case (ie whether the comparator should be an employee on maternity leave or a female employee on shared parental leave).
+Hextall was a first-instance case at the employment tribunal and therefore not binding on other tribunals.
+There have not yet been any appeal decisions that set a precedent for other tribunals on the question of who is the correct comparator in such a case (ie whether the comparator should be an employee on maternity leave or a female employee on shared parental leave).
 There is also a question over whether or not a policy of enhancing only maternity pay might be allowed under provisions allowing "special treatment afforded to a woman in connection with pregnancy or childbirth" (s.13(6)(b) of the Equality Act 2010).

 Employers that seek to defend an indirect sex discrimination claim by justifying a policy of enhancing maternity pay but not shared parental pay will need evidence to show that the policy is a proportionate means of achieving a legitimate aim.
 In the employment tribunal case of Shuter v Ford Motor Company Ltd ET/3203504/2013, the employer was able to justify its policy of enhancing maternity pay but not additional paternity pay, as it had clear evidence that the aim of the policy was to attract and retain female employees, and that female representation in the workforce had improved.